 More On Minute (MIN ut) and Minute (my NOOT)

 Minute (MIN ut) .
-The word minute is a noun that means 60 seconds or one sixtieth of an hour.
+The word minute is a noun that means 60 seconds or one-sixtieth of an hour.
 The plural, minutes, may refer to the written record of a meeting.
 The word minute is derived from the medieval Latin word minuta, which means a minute of time.

 Minute (my NOOT).
 The word minute is derived from the Latin word minutus, which means small.
-Related words are minuter, minutest, minutely.
+Related words are minuter, minutest, and minutely.

 These word pairs are often misused words.
 Heteronyms exist because of our ever-changing English language, and these words with the same spelling and different pronunciation and meaning are a challenge for those who wish to learn to speak English.
-It can be difficult to learn how to spell different words that look the same but are not pronounced the same, and how to use them in sentences, because they are easily confused.
+It can be difficult to learn how to spell different words that look the same but are not pronounced the same, and how to use them in sentences because they are easily confused.

 The way the pronunciations and definitions differ can be confusing even to native English speakers when attempting to learn vocabulary correctly.
-Phonological spelling and spelling rules do not always work, and most people avoid misspelling and misuse by studying vocabulary words from spelling lists, enhancing their literacy skills through spelling practice, and learning words in English by studying a dictionary of the English language.
+Phonological spelling and spelling rules do not always work, and most people avoid misspellings and misuse by studying vocabulary words from spelling lists, enhancing their literacy skills through spelling practice, and learning words in English by studying a dictionary of the English language.